cduggn/ccExplorer/README.md

 - Results are sorted by default by cost in descending order.
 The `-d` flag can be used to specify date sorting in descending order.
 - Refunds, discounts and credits are applied automatically.
 The `-l` flag should be used to exclude this behavior.
+The full list of excluded charge types is: [Credit, Refund, Discount, BundledDiscount, SavingsPlanCoveredUsage, SavingsPlanNegation]
 - When filtering by cost allocation tags (`-f TAG="my-tag"`) a tag must also be specified in the group by flag (`-g TAG=ApplicationName`).
 This instructs the `ccExplorer` to filter by `ApplicationName=my-tag` .